fruitcake/laravel-telescope-toolbar/readme.md

 #### Install

+First install Telescope and check it works.

-Just install the package with Composer and it will register automatically:
+Then just install the package with Composer and it will register automatically:

 ```bash
 composer require fruitcake/laravel-telescope-toolbar:1.x@dev --dev
 ```

-Make sure you followed the Telescope Install instructions on https://laravel.com/docs/5.8/telescope#installation

 The Toolbar will show by default when Telescope is enabled on APP_DEBUG is true.